1. Scope of new requirements

 3.2.
 How will manufacturers upload unique identifiers to the national repository system?
 Data will be uploaded by manufacturers to IMVO’s national repository via the EU Hub.
 There is no facility for direct national upload.

-The European Commission publishes and regularly updates a Question and Answers document to facilitate consistent
+Commission publishes and regularly updates a Q&A on Safety Features to facilitate consistent implementation of the

 The Irish Pharmacy Union which represents community pharmacy and is a member of IMVO published an article on medicines authentication in its monthly magazine, the IPU Review, and drawn up a FAQ to help its members understand the new requirements